 June 3, 2000 was a steamer.

 We stood on the Eastern Continental Divide and looked out over North Carolina.
 We couldn’t deny it was uncomfortably hot.
 I was dressed in a monkey suit.
 My bride-to-be wore a clingy wedding dress.
 She would nearly faint from the heat.
 I simply soaked through a couple of shirts while swatting at a bee that was obviously divorced and opposed to the institution of marriage.
+If we were to re-do this day again, we’d wear comfy-baggy clothes.
+We found a few websites that offered relaxed wedding dresses, to find out more, click here to continue.

 In the pews of the small outdoor chapel on the North and South Carolina border sat our friends.
 They had come from all over the place, ridden all the way up the mountain, and chosen to sit in the heat while we said our vows.
 The ceremony barely lasted 15 minutes, but the duration didn’t really matter.
 Nine years later, I am still in awe of my love for my wife and how my friends have stuck around to share it with us.